 Jefferson Lab aims to become the most complete facility in this field in the medium term.
-The proposed experiments are based on deep-inelastic scattering of a high-intensity and high-polarization 12 GeV electron beam off light polarized targets, and are expected to work at the luminosity frontier (from 1034 to1038 cm−2s−1).
+The proposed experiments are based on deep-inelastic scattering of a high-intensity and high-polarization 11 GeV electron beam off light polarized targets, and are expected to work at the luminosity frontier (from 1034 to1038 cm−2s−1).
 The completion of the 12 GeV JLab upgrade was recently recommended by NSAC to DOE as the first priority for the Nuclear Physics program in the United States.
 The beam will start to be delivered to the experimental halls in spring 2014.

-The Clas12 large acceptance spectrometer in Hall-B of JLab has unique features (luminosity and resolution) to allow for a substantial progress in this field in the medium term.
+The CLAS12 large acceptance spectrometer in Hall-B of JLab has unique features (luminosity and resolution) to allow for a substantial progress in this field in the medium term.
 The approved physics program requires a RICH detector able to improve the identification among the produced hadrons, and thus to distinguish the flavor of the involved quarks.
 The instrument has to match with the rest of the spectrometer already under construction.
 In particular, it has to cover a large area in order to extend the measurements in the most interesting kinematic regions and to allow multi-dimensional analyses, a key element for such kind of research.

-Within the previous FP7 a solution was found for the basic configuration (two azimuthal sectors out of six, each covering an area of about 4 squared meters) in time for the beginning of the dedicated experiments with the 12 GeV beam.
-In order to match the strict CLAS12 time schedule a mature technology has been adopted for the photon detector.
+Within the previous FP7 a solution was found for the RICH basic configuration (two azimuthal sectors out of six, each covering an area of about 4 squared meters) in time for the beginning of the dedicated experiments with the 12 GeV beam.
+In order to match the strict CLAS12 time schedule, a mature technology has been adopted for the photon detector.
 In order to limit the cost, a novel hybrid optics design based on aerogel radiator and composite mirrors was adopted to reduce the active area to about 1 m2 per sector.
 Moreover a cost-effective multi-anode photomultiplier have been adopted although not advertised as the optimal device for single photon detection purposes, after several units have been characterized in laboratory tests and used in test beams of RICH prototypes in conjunction with a dedicated electronics probing to be able to achieve performances adequate to the CLAS12 RICH requirements.

 In order to extend the detector to the remaining sectors and to obtain precision data in kinematic region otherwise inaccessible, innovative techniques are needed to reduce the cost per surface unit.